denoptim-project/catalyst_evaluator/README.md

     export SPARTANEXE="_your_path_to_Spartan_executable/spartan20"
     ```

-4. Finally, we configure some remote computer to run Gaussian DFT and, possibly, xTB calculations.
+4. We now configure some remote computer to run Gaussian DFT and, possibly, xTB calculations.
 These remote computers are typically HPCs.
 The interface with the remote computers is managed by the tool [RemoteWorkersBridge](https://github.com/denoptim-project/RemoteWorkersBridge) (or git submodule RemoteWorkersBridge under the [tools](tools) folder).
 In general, we assume you have a way to send jobs to a queuing system on such HPC workers or start such jobs in whichever way according to what is suitable for your specific remote worker.
 In our case this task is performed by the command `submit_job_acc`, which we assume you'll make available in your HPC workers (TODO: make source available at [tools/submit_job_acc/submit_job_acc.sh](tools/submit_job_acc/submit_job_acc.sh)).
 The following steps allow to configure the bridge to a remote worker (in alternative, have a look at the [Test Run Without Remote Workers](#test-run-without-remote-workers)).

 5. Create a pair of ssh keys
     ```